Nexus-Mods/NexusMods.Archives.Nx/docs/Specification/Implementation-Details.md

 ## Parallel Compression

-First we must decide how to group files into blocks.
+!!! info

+    Compression process involves grouping the files into blocks, then compressing the blocks in parallel.

 To do this, we will perform the following steps: